jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 ## 1.4.
 Dependency Management

-- OO-languages can harness ​the power of dynamic dispatch.
+- OO-languages can harness the power of dynamic dispatch.
 - Proper dependency management - key to a good architecture.

 # 2. What is SOLID?